colmap/colmap/doc/faq.rst

 the implementation requires all depth and normal maps to be loaded at the same time.
 Note that, for this use case, COLMAP's dense reconstruction pipeline also supports the PMVS/CMVS folder structure when executed from the command-line.
+Please, refer to the workspace folder for example shell scripts.
+To reduce the number of images using CMVS, you must modify the shell scripts accordingly.
+For example, ``cmvs pmvs/ 30`` to limit each cluster to 30 images.

 .. _faq-dense-timeout: